Minecraft Dungeons

-Minecraft Dungeons is a dungeon crawler video game developed by Mojang Studios and Double Eleven and published by Xbox Game Studios.
-It is a spin-off of the sandbox video game Minecraft and was released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One in May 2020, and for Xbox Series X/S in February 2021.
-It was also adapted into an arcade game by Raw Thrills.
+Minecraft Dungeons is a 2020 dungeon crawler video game developed by Mojang Studios and Double Eleven and published by Xbox Game Studios.
+It is a spin-off of the sandbox video game Minecraft and was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One in May 2020.
+It was also adapted into an arcade video game by Raw Thrills.
+The arcade version released in May 2021.
+The game would later cease development on November 30, 2022.

-Minecraft Dungeons received mixed reviews, with most critics deeming the game fun and charming, and praising its visuals and music.
+Minecraft Dungeons received positive reviews, with most critics deeming the game fun and charming, and praising its visuals and music.
 However, its simple gameplay and use of procedural generation were met with a more mixed reception, with its short story and lack of depth criticized.

 Gameplay

 Unlike Minecraft, Minecraft Dungeons does not feature an open world nor mining or building.
 Instead, it is a point-and-click hack and slash-styled dungeon crawler, rendered from an isometric perspective.
 Players explore procedurally generated and hand crafted dungeons filled with randomly-generated monsters and also deal with traps, puzzles, bosses and finding treasure.
 There is no class system; players can use any weapon or armor they wish.
 The game includes a four-player local and online multiplayer.